Japan’s Succession Crisis Fuels Private Equity Surge — A Warning Sign for Aging Economies Worldwide

 What’s happening in Japan is a wake-up call.
 Succession is not a conversation for later—it’s a strategy that must be baked into the business model from the start.

 At ACCTS, we’ve seen firsthand how painful and costly unplanned exits can be.
-Whether you're a founder nearing retirement or a next-gen leader unsure of your role, the time to act is now.
+Whether we're founders nearing retirement or next-gen leaders unsure of our roles, the time to act is now.

 Here’s what smart succession planning looks like: